frankshearar/Home/NuGet-cross-plat-authentication-plugin.md

     There's a [gap](issues-with-the-discovery-of-the-user-location-plugins) in this approach.

-3. Predetermined location in Visual Studio and dotnet (relative to MsBuild.exe)
+3. Predetermined location in Visual Studio and dotnet

-    The fixed location would be a folder such as, nugetplugins and will follow the same directory rules as listed under 2.
+    In Visual Studio the fixed location is a folder relative to the NuGet assemblies.
+    NuGet itself is installed in `Common7\IDE\CommonExtensions\Microsoft\NuGet`
+    The plugins folder location will be `Common7\IDE\CommonExtensions\Microsoft\NuGet\NuGetPlugins`.

+    In the SDK, the fixed location is a folder relative to the NuGet assemblies.
+    NuGet itself is currently installed in `dotnet\SDK\version\` The plugins folder location will be `dotnet\SDK\version\NuGetPlugins`

 All plugins should be self-contained, and install all their dependencies in their respective folders.